jdjaisdargan99/TSF-NETWORK/README.md

          ● As a business manager, try to find out the weak areas where you can work to make more profit.
          ● What all business problems you can derive by exploring the data?

+   4. DS-4
+         Task 4: Exploratory Data Analysis - Terrorism

+         (Level - Intermediate)

+          ● Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism ● As a security/defense analyst, try to find out the hot zone of terrorism.